saltyrtc/saltyrtc-meta/Protocol.md

 ### Authentication towards the Server

 When a peer is connected to the signalling server, he needs to authenticate himself towards the server.
-The procedure differs for initiator and responder as can be seen in figure \ref{saltyrtc-signalling-buildup}.
+The procedure differs for initiator and responder as can be seen in the following figure.

-The grey dotted arrow in figure \ref{saltyrtc-signalling-buildup} indicates that the TCP, TLS and the WebSocket handshake need to be done beforehand, including transmitting the signalling channel path.
+The grey dotted arrow in the following figure indicates that the TCP, TLS and the WebSocket handshake need to be done beforehand, including transmitting the signalling channel path.

 A green arrow indicates that the message payloads are NaCl public-key encrypted between server and initiator/responder.
 Black arrows mark unencrypted messages (although this is a bit misleading because these messages are still TLS encrypted).